Welkin-Y/cc-mini/README.md

 - `n` — deny
 - `a` — always allow this tool for the rest of the session

+---

 ## Conversation Management

 cc-mini automatically saves conversations and can compress long contexts to stay within token limits.
-Modelled after claude-code's session storage and compact system.

 ### Session Persistence

 Every conversation is saved as a JSONL file under `~/.mini-claude/sessions/`.
-Messages are persisted incrementally — each message is appended as it happens, so nothing is lost even if the process crashes.
+Messages are appended incrementally — nothing is lost even if the process crashes.

 ```bash
 # Resume a previous session by index or ID